Mollikster/CometHack2022/README.md

 # CometHack2022
 Repo for team Moose Champions' Comet Hack submission, the Selma Security System

+"Arduino_1.ino" is the code for the first Arduino that is hooked up to the potentiometer, keypad, LCD display, and the RGB LED.
-"transmitter.ino" is the code for the Transmitter Arduino, "receiver.ino" is the code for the Receiver Arduino
+"Arduino_2.ino" is the code for the second Arduino that is hooked up to the IR motion sensor, red and green LEDs, and the piezo.